AndreyKudritskiy/Tennis-Match-Prediction-Model/README.md

 Engineered an ELO rating system: all players start at 1500, and ratings update after each match chronologically — only the pre-match ELO is used as a feature to prevent leakage
 Final feature set includes ELO, ATP rank, rank points, height, age, dominant hand, country, surface, and tournament level

-## EDA Highlights
+## EDA example questions

-Left-handed players win ~52% of matches against right-handed players (small but real edge) ATP players debut at ~21.5 years old on average and retire around 26.6 No significant birth-month skew (unlike hockey), and the USA produces the most ATP match appearances
+Discovered small advantage for Left-handed players win ~52% of matches against right-handed players ATP players debut at ~21.5 years old on average and retire around 26.6 No significant birth-month skew (unlike hockey), and the USA produces the most ATP match appearances